xcore/sc_i2s/doc/master.rst

 If required, the function get_mclk_bclk_div() returns this value given a sample freqency and master clock frequency.

-On calling the I2S master thread it's first task is to setup the hardware resources into a configuration suitable for I2S operation.
+On calling the I2S master task it's first task is to setup the hardware resources into a configuration suitable for I2S operation.

 The data, LRCLK and BCLK are single bit ports setup as "buffered" ports with a transfer width of 32.
 This means that every input/output operation causes 32 bits of data to be transferred.